CharlesStover/cspage/README.md

-# CSPage
+# CSPage (PHP)
-CSPage is a PHP framework designed to automate webpage optimization.
+_CSPage (PHP)_ is a PHP framework designed to automate webpage optimization.
 It caches, compresses, concatenates, and otherwise optimizes HTML, CSS, JavaScript, and static file content distribution.

 This repository contains an obsolete version that was never intended to be distributed.
+Future versions will be maintained in NodeJS.

 ## Supports
 * Caching: automated ETag generation, dependencies, permacaching